dylanhogg/awesome-python/README.md

    🔗 [locust.cloud](https://locust.cloud)

 3. <a href="https://github.com/microsoft/playwright-python">microsoft/</a><b><a href="https://github.com/microsoft/playwright-python">playwright-python</a></b> ⭐ 13,360
-   Python version of the Playwright testing and automation library.
+   Playwright is a Python library to automate Chromium, Firefox and WebKit browsers with a single API.
    🔗 [playwright.dev/python](https://playwright.dev/python/)

 4. <a href="https://github.com/pytest-dev/pytest">pytest-dev/</a><b><a href="https://github.com/pytest-dev/pytest">pytest</a></b> ⭐ 12,864